Fast Fashion Industry: The Emerging Trend of Fashion Production

 Slow Fashion Industry Vs. Fast Fashion Industry

 The slow fashion or conscious design movement has ascended contrary to fast fashion, naming responsibility regarding contamination.
-The slow fashion industry is a part of reasonable style and an idea portraying something contrary to fast fashion, part of the "slow movement" supporting dress and clothing fabricating concerning individuals, the climate, and creatures.
+The slow fashion industry is part of a reasonable style and idea that portrays something contrary to fast fashion.
+It is part of the "slow movement" that supports dress and clothing fabrication that concerns individuals, the climate, and creatures.

 The slow fashion industry arose essentially to counter quick design, criticized for adding to poor working conditions in developing countries.
 The 2013 Dhaka piece of clothing production line breakdown in Bangladesh, the deadliest clothing-related mishap in world history, carried more regard for the security effect of the fast fashion industry.